rinpharma/r-pharma/content/publication/rinpharma_43/index.md

 # proceeding type.
 # Legend: 0 = Uncategorized; 1 = Talk, 2 = Keynote, 3 = Workshop
 # To add more update publications_types.toml and en.yaml
-proceeding_types: ['1']
+publication_types: ['1']
+publication_type_description: Talk

 # proceeding name and optional abbreviated proceeding name.
-proceeding: Presented at 2018 Conference
+publication: Presented at 2018 Conference
-proceeding_short: Presented at 2018 Conference
+publication_short: Presented at 2018 Conference

-abstract:
+abstract: During the drug development, pharmacometric models are often built to characterize and understand drug efficacy and safety.
+Simulations based on these models can assist drug development and quantitative decision making.
+However, computation can be time-consuming and communication with the project team may not be productive.
+Shiny applications are developed as a simulation tool which allows rapid real-time simulations based on user-selected inputs and dynamic visualization of the results.
+It provides an easy access to individuals with no specific background of modeling and simulation.
+In the talk, I will present some case studies where the shiny application was used to perform simulations and facilitate the communication with decision makers.

 tags:
-- Metrum Research Group
+- Rstudio
 featured: false

 links: